stayerjs/interfaces/README.md

 # @stayer/interfaces

-A module that contains common interfaces, types and enums used by other modules of the Stayer framework.
+A module that contains common interfaces, types, enums, errors & exceptions used by other modules of the Stayer framework.